crispysandwhich/function-island/README.md

 The USDJ Exchange enables quick and easy trade between TRX and USDJ, right on Function Island!
 Every trade is met with a 2% fee, which goes directly towards maintenance of the Function Island platform.

-### Username
+### FunctionNamesContract
  - Contract Address: TZ27Uae32vbz1WshKygJU37dPPrvtVPAr4

-Username is an interface and contract pairing added to Function Island, to give you that *extra* little bit of personalisation whenever you use the Dapps.
-10 TRX gets you your name right at the top of the page (under "Function Island")!
+FunctionNamesContract is an interface and contract pairing added to Function Island, enabling users to set and change a Username for their address when their wallet is unlocked and enabled on the website.

-## Contribution
-If you would like to contribute to Function Island, feel free to make a Pull Request!
-Maintainers and the core team will review any requests, and work with authors / requestors to create stronger platform integration where such is determined beneficial for the Function Island project.

 ## Credits
  - Yet to be established, but there's probably a long line of people...